demisto/content/Packs/TheHiveProject/Integrations/TheHiveProject/README.md

 ### thehive-get-version
 ***
-Displays the version of TheHive Project
+Displays the version of TheHive Project.

 #### Base Command